0xCiphera/GPA-Calculator/README.md

-"A simple calculator that helps student calculate GPA"
+"A simple Logic used to calculate a student's GPA"